-New England Patriots' Super Bowl Win, Travel Ban: Top Stories
+Patriots' Super Bowl Win, Trump's Travel Ban and More: Top Stories

 Patriots win the Super Bowl in overtime

 The New England Patriots pulled off a historic comeback to beat the Atlanta Falcons in Super Bowl LI.
-The Patriots beat the Falcons 34-28 during overtime after trailing by 25 points.
+The Patriots defeated the Falcons 34-28 during overtime after trailing by 25 points.

 Queen Elizabeth marks milestone